 Lumina moved to Taos, NM in the mid 1990s, where she studied Reiki and Healing Art© with Valentine McKay-Riddell, became a member of the Orenda Healing International Board of Directors, and later served as Treasurer.
 She served on the Board of Directors of Taos Talking Pictures (a 501.c.3) for 4 years until its dissolution in 2004.
 Lumina moved from Taos, NM to Nelson, NH in 2003 to spend time with an elderly Aunt.
 She was a member of the Nelson Conservation Commision, a Trustee of the Olivia Rodham Library in Nelson where she pursued her Reiki and healing practice.
-At the end of 2009 Lumina moved to Rhode Island in order to be closer to her daughters and grandchildren and is currently living in Wakefield RI and adjusting to the latest move.
-She is pursuing the possibility of a Reiki practice with a local practitioner.
+At the end of 2009 Lumina moved to Rhode Island in order to be closer to her daughters and grandchildren and is currently living in Wakefield RI.

 Katrina Rahn is an organizational design consultant who uses design thinking, effective problem solving, and collaboration to help libraries and other organizations increase their value and capacity, and inspire strategic support and growth.

 She worked for over 14 years in a transpersonal library, where her personal and professional interests converged in supporting research in alternative healing and whole person psychospiritual modalities.